 The Managing Director is Dr. Maarten van Aalst.

 Knowledge, innovation and strategy are important themes for Ministry of Infrastructure and Water Management in which additional resources will be expressly invested in the years ahead.
 I&W has a Knowledge, Innovation and Strategy Agenda.

-Knowledge, Innovation and Strategy Directorate is a small, high-quality unit supporting the Secretary-General as the knowledge, innovation and strategy portfolio holder for I&M.
+Strategy Department is a small, high-quality unit supporting the Secretary-General as the knowledge, innovation and strategy portfolio holder for I&W.

 Netherlands Institute for Transport Policy Analysis (KiM)